IndustrialShields/arduino-Tools40/README.md

 #include <SimpleComm.h>
 ```

-The **SimpleComm** module sends and receives data through any Arduino Stream: RS-485, RS-232, Ethernet...
+The **SimpleComm** module sends and receives data through any Stream: RS-485, RS-232, Ethernet...
 It is enough flexible to support different kind of communication typologies: Ad-hoc, Master-Slave, Client-Server, and so on, using an easy to use API.

 The **SimplePacket** class encapsulates the data into a packet.